Mike

 Before moving to Louisville, Kentucky, I lived for many years in the Boise, Idaho area.
 Therefore, my collections include photos from that area as well.

-I am retired from teaching at a university, which has helped free up my time for photography.
+I am now retired, which has helped free up my time for photography.

 My primary camera is a Nikon Z8.
 I have been a Nikon shooter from the start of my photo journey and I continue to be happy with the brand.